Matt Luke Excited About First Recruiting Class as Ole Miss Head Coach

 Breakfast Set For Saturday Morning Of BancorpSouth Grove Bowl

-In his 12 seasons as a college coach, his teams have made a bowl game appearance every year, including the Rebels’ 2013 Music City Bowl berth, 2014 Chick-fil-A Peach Bowl berth, and 2015 Allstate Sugar Bowl berth.
+In his 12 seasons as a college coach, his teams have made a bowl game appearance every year, including the Rebels’ 2013 Music City Bowl berth, 2014 Chick-fil-A Peach Bowl berth and 2016 Sugar Bowl berth.